MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 <!-- =============================================== -->
 ## Step 9.
 Call methods and properties on the host object from web-side JavaScript

-Next, use the DevTools Console to demonstrate that web-side code can call the included, specified host-side API items.
+Next, use the DevTools Console to demonstrate that web-side code can call the included, specified host-side APIs.

 1. Click in the main part of the WebView2 sample app window to give it focus, and then press `Ctrl+Shift+I` to open Microsoft Edge DevTools.
 Or, right-click the page, and then select **Inspect**.
 The Microsoft Edge DevTools window opens.